 Implementing the minimax-optimal estimator (\ref{minimax}) requires estimates of $\sigma_i^2$ and $\mathcal{B}$. \citet{IW19} recommend estimating $\sigma_i^2$ by averaging the residuals from an ordinary least-squares regression of $Y_i$ on the interaction of $X_i$ and $A(X_i)$.
-Estimating $\mathcal{B}$, however, is problem-specific and less straightforward. \citet[p.273]{IW19} recommend estimating the CEF globally using, for example, second-order polynomials, and then multiplying the maximal estimated curvature by 2 or 4.
-In one of our simulations in Section \ref{sec:simulation} using data from \citet{L08}, we find that using second-order polynomials yields estimates of $\mathcal{B}$ that are too small, and multiplying by $4$ does not help; only after multiplying the maximal estimated curvature by $30$ do we get an estimate that is close to the true (least upper) bound $\mathcal{B}$.
+Estimating $\mathcal{B}$, however, is problem-specific and less straightforward. \citet[p.273]{IW19} recommend estimating the CEFs globally using second-order polynomials and then multiplying the maximal estimated curvature by 2 or 4.
+In one of our simulations in Section \ref{sec:simulation} using data from \citet{L08}, we find that using second-order polynomials yields estimates of $\mathcal{B}$ that are too small, even after multiplying by $4$; only after multiplying the maximal estimated curvature by $30$ do we get an estimate that is close to the true (least upper) bound $\mathcal{B}$.